-And from May 2019 production all Dispatch vans will be fitted with an emergency assist function called Citroen Connect Box that automatically calls the emergency services in the event of an accident.
+From May 2019 production all Dispatch vans are fitted with an emergency assist function called Citroen Connect Box that automatically calls the emergency services in the event of an accident.

-The system can be activated manually, and also gives you a direct line to Citroen's assistance centre.
+The system can also be activated manually, giving you a direct line to Citroen's assistance centre.

 Citroen Dispatch security